CoreKeeperMods/CoreLib/CoreLib/Submodules/JsonLoader/README.md

 </details>

 ### Blocks and other entities
-Altough limited, blocks are now possible.
+Although limited, custom blocks via JSON are now possible.

 To make a custom block use `block` loader.